 - My favorite type of journal to use are these lined Decomposition Notebooks.
 They are available in a lot of independent bookstores or can be ordered online.

 - I have these colorful, no bleed journaling pens and really like them to keep things colorful and fun while I’m writing down my Bible study “aha moments”.

 3. A plan

 If you approach reading the Bible with zero plan or forethought into what you will be reading, you will probably be lost and confused quickly!
 Don’t just flip to a page , close your eyes, point to a verse and start reading!
 You wouldn’t read any other book like that would you?

-You can grab my FREE Vibrant Quiet Time Bundle to help you read, think and pray through a passage of Scripture.
+You can grab my FREE Bible Study Worksheet Bundle to help you read, think and pray through a passage of Scripture.
 These questions I have been asking myself and journaling as I read my Bible and they have hugely grown my faith.
-PLUS there are prayer journal pages and prayer request list to help grow our prayer life.

 Here are a few other simple Bible reading plans you could use:

 - Read a Proverb that corresponds with the day of the month, write or notice things that could apply to you today.